What Is Premium Tax Credit and How Does It Work?

 What You Need to Do Now

 You decide upfront how much help you want with premiums.
-The government sends money directly to your insurer each month, lowering what you pay.
-Your monthly cost drops based on the income and family size you reported when you enrolled.
-At tax time, you'll reconcile using IRS Form 8962 to confirm you received the correct amount.
+The government sends money directly to your insurer each month, which lowers what you pay.
+Your monthly cost drops based on the income and family size you report when you enroll.
+At tax time, you'll reconcile the advance payments using IRS Form 8962.

 How Can You Receive Your Tax Credit?

 Choosing between monthly savings and a tax-time credit depends on your cash flow.
 Take advance payments if you need lower premiums now, or claim the full credit when filing taxes if you can afford higher monthly costs.
-Either way, you'll reconcile what you received against your actual income using Form 8962.
+You'll reconcile what you received against your actual income using Form 8962.

 Option 1: Advance Monthly Payments